4/18/1272 09:00 The Pennington Bank & Trust, Milford

 Eoin and Manus look at each other, simultaneously coming to the same conclusion.
 Tania interrupts their smiling exchange.

 “Here’s the rub,” Tania smugly says.
-“I’m willing to put almost all my holdings, two billion Song into this enterprise, but I want at least fifteen percent annual returns on it.
+“I’m willing to put almost all my holdings, two billion Song, into this enterprise.
+But I want at least fifteen percent annual returns on it.
 And I have no stake in your revolt.
 I’ll loan to both sides.”

 “What?”
 Lennabhair says.

 “You heard me,” Tania says.
-“This is what my mother calls ‘economic warfare.’
-When your side has to borrow, you want your opponent to have to borrow to match or exceed what his neighbor is building.
+“This is what my mother calls’ economic warfare.’
+When your side has to borrow, you want your opponent to borrow to match or exceed what his neighbor is building.
 And these two gentlemen,” she says, turning her gaze to Eoin and Manus, “working on a charter from this young lady,” she says, looking at Lennabhair, “will own those two borrowers.
 Why fight when you can ask the other side to sit out the war in exchange for a little longer term on their debt service?
 A service that they’ll be paying on for a lot longer than the useful life of those fortifications they’re building.”

 “Is that even legal?”
 Eoin says.